The Neuron

 Figure 5 illustrates three neurons.
 The one colored green will be referred to as an excitatory neuron for reasons that will become clear shortly.
 It makes a connection to the postsynaptic neuron colored blue.
 The traces below (press "Play") illustrate the consequences of initiating an action potential in the green neuron.
 That action potential in the presynaptic neuron leads to a decrease in the membrane potential of the postsynaptic cell.
 The membrane potential changes from its resting value of about -60 millivolts to a more depolarized state.
 This potential is called an excitatory postsynaptic potential (EPSP).
 It is “excitatory” because it moves the membrane potential toward the threshold and it is “postsynaptic” because it is a potential recorded on the postsynaptic side of the synapse.
 Generally (and this is an important point), a single action potential in a presynaptic cell does not produce an EPSP large enough to reach threshold and trigger an action potential.
 But, if multiple action potentials are fired in the presynaptic cell, the corresponding multiple excitatory potentials can summate through a process called temporal summation to reach threshold and triggering an action potential.
 EPSPs can be viewed as a “go signal” to the postsynaptic neuron to transmit information through a network pathway.

 The red-colored neuron in Figure 5 is referred to as an inhibitory neuron.
 Like the green neuron, it also makes a synaptic contact with the blue postsynaptic neuron.
 It also releases a chemical transmitter messenger, but the consequences of the transmitter from the blue cell binding to receptors on the postsynaptic cell is opposite to the consequences of the transmitter released by the green neuron.
-The consequence of action potential in the red presynaptic neuron is to produce an increase in the membrane potential of the blue postsynaptic neuron.
-The membrane potential is more negative than it was before (a hyperpolarization) and therefore the membrane potential is farther away from threshold.
+The consequence of action potential in the red presynaptic neuron is to produce an increase in the membrane potential, i.e. a hyperpolarization of the blue postsynaptic neuron.
+Therefore the membrane potential is farther away from threshold.
 This type of potential is called an inhibitory postsynaptic potential (IPSP) because it tends to prevent the postsynaptic neuron from firing an action potential.
 This is a “stop signal” for the postsynaptic cell.
 So the green neuron says “go” and the red neuron says “stop”.
 Now what is the postsynaptic neuron to do?

 Neurons are like adding machines.
 They are constantly adding up the excitatory and the inhibitory synaptic input in time (temporal summation) and over the area of the dendrites receiving synaptic contacts (spatial summation), and if that summation is at or above threshold they fire an action potential.
 If the sum is below threshold, no action potential is initiated.
 This is a process called synaptic integration and is illustrated in Figure 5.
 Initially, two action potentials in the green neuron produced summating EPSPs that fired an action potential in the blue neuron.
 But, if an IPSP from the inhibitory neuron occurs just before two action potentials in the excitatory neuron, the summation of the one IPSP and the two EPSPs is below threshold and no action potential is elicited in the postsynaptic cell.
 The inhibitory neuron (and inhibition in general) is a way of gating or regulating the ability of an excitatory signal to fire a postsynaptic cell.